callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 ## Measurement Functions

-_geo_ provides 8 of the 27 functions in this
+_geo_ provides 8 of 27 functions in this
 [section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Measurement_Functions).

 Missing features includes: